top of page

 P — Purpose: Reconnect With What Truly Matters

-Many people feel lost because they are busy chasing goals that were never aligned with their deeper purpose.
+Many feel lost because they chase goals that are not aligned with their deeper purpose.
+Ask yourself:

 • What brings meaning to my life?